Time-out (parenting): Disadvantages

 New "strong" positive parenting approaches suggest avoiding punishment in general, including time-outs.
 Advocates of strong positive parenting argue that children's misbehavior may be due to underlying issues rather than simple defiance, and punishing these behaviors will only lead to avoidance without fixing the underlying issue.

-The Australian Association for Infant Mental Health has published a position statement in which the use of time-out is considered inappropriate for children under three years of age, and "needs to be carefully considered in relation to the individual child’s experience and needs" for children past this age.
+The Australian Association for Infant Mental Health has published a position statement in which the use of time-out is considered inappropriate for children under three years of age, and "needs to be carefully considered in relation to the individual child's experience and needs" for children past this age.
 They suggest the use of "time-in" instead, where children are taken away from the situation but not excluded from parent interaction.

 The use of time-out needs to be carefully considered in families dealing with special challenges.
 In a review of parenting intervention programs for drug-abusing mothers, researchers found that programs emphasizing behavioral approaches to discipline (such as the use of time-out and rewards) "were not successful in fostering measurable improvement in mother-child interactions or promoting child development."
 An attachment-based approach focusing on strengthening the parent/child relationship was found to be more successful than behavioral approaches in changing children's behavior in these families.

 Other studies have found that the traditional behavioral approach to discipline (such as the use of time-out and rewards) can be challenging with children in foster care with attachment disorders resulting from early abuse or neglect.
-Foster parents benefit from training that addresses these children's attachment and emotional issues, as wells as traditional parenting techniques.
+Foster parents benefit from training that addresses these children's attachment and emotional issues, as well as traditional parenting techniques.

 Time-out has been misused to the point of becoming abusive in some schools and so proper training for educational professionals is important.
 There are reported cases of children being locked in closets for extended periods of solitary confinement for behaviors such as crying or failing to finish an assignment.
 These are not examples of appropriate use of time-out.